berisd/VirtualFile/README.md

 VirtualFileManager fileManager = VirtualFileManager.createManager(configuration);
 ```

-*) Transfer a file with the sftp protocol and public key authentication (stricthostchecking is on by default, so there must be an entry for the host in the known_hosts file (Under Linux that's usually ~/.ssh/known_hosts).
-You can set the location of the known_hosts file with FileConfig.setKnownHostsFile().
+*) Transfer a file using the sftp protocol and public key authentication (stricthostchecking is on by default, so there must be an entry for the host in the known_hosts file (Under Linux that's usually ~/.ssh/known_hosts).
+Change the location of the known_hosts file with FileConfig.setKnownHostsFile().
 ```java
 VirtualFileManager fileManager = VirtualFileManager.createManager()
 fileManager.setAuthenticationType(AuthenticationType.PUBLIC_KEY)